- Clean Energy Technologies

-Board members are appointed by Gov. Martin O’Malley.
+Board members are appointed by Gov. Lawrence J. Hogan, Jr.

 George Ashton III is co-Founder and Chief Financial Officer of Sol Systems, Inc. a national leader in solar finance and aggregating solar renewable energy credits, or SRECs.
 He has been instrumental in developing the solar credit futures market in several states and orchestrated creative financing solutions that enabled the installation thousands of residential and commercial solar systems.
 Before Sol Systems, Ashton spent more than 10 years in the capital markets and financial services industries, ending his career as a Senior Account Executive at Fannie Mae, chartered by Congress to provide liquidity and stability to the U.S. housing and mortgage markets.
 He also serves on the Auxiliary Board of the Washington Jesuit Academy, a middle school for promising disadvantaged male youths.
 He earned his M.B.A. from the Robert H. Smith School of Business at the University Maryland in College Park.

 Eckel is President and CEO of Hannon Armstrong, a leading investment and merchant bank providing capital for energy and infrastructure assets.
 The firm is an active equity investor in geothermal, solar power and energy efficiency projects.
 Eckel’s experience spans 25 years and includes the creation and management of energy service companies as well as project and corporate finance functions.
 He has held senior executive positions as CEO of EnergyWorks (Bechtel’s early foray into renewable energy), as CEO of Wärtsilä Power Development (a leading international IPP developer for much of the 90’s), and with Booz Allen in its energy practice.

 Joshua Greene uses his experience as a former Congressional staff member and entrepreneur in assisting clients to achieve their goals before Congress, regulatory agencies and state and local governments.